SIDERODROMOPHOBE/Projet_Swepp/README.md

 Most of the Wagmi work is done on the component Swapper.tsx (src/components/swapper.tsx) The Webapp Front-end is hosted on Vercel, and accessible [Here](https://projet-swepp.vercel.app/)

+## BadAppel Token Faucet
+To get BAP token to test, go to this link : https://goerli.etherscan.io/address/0x174562BA0BDb890fFd7046C8890EDeEA30eEe93D#writeContract#F2 and interact with function CreateMoney to get BAP token.
+Sorry for not making a proper faucet

 # IF UI NOT WORKING PROPERLY :
 Unfortunately, during concecption i ran out of Goerli Ether si Icould not test the whole UI.